 B2.
 Case development: To help provide deeper understanding on the course theme you can engage your students to write cases either independently, or in collaboration with others in the group.
 Any molecular case study developed here will be reviewed for publication on Molecular CaseNet and students who contributed in developing the story, related hands-on activities, background materials, and molecular discussions will have authorship on that case, when published.

 To qualify as a participant for this FMN you must be willing to

 1. commit ~2 hours of your time per week - ~1 hour to review materials, try out the cases, and plan necessary adaptations and ~1 hour for working with mentors and collaborating with other participants to develop/test materials.
 Additional time may be required for independent work on developing, adapting, and reviewing modules.

-2. either implement one of the molecular case studies in your class OR collaborate with others in the group and/or the mentor to develop a new molecular case study for publication in the Molecular CaseNet.
+2. either implement one of the molecular case studies in your class OR engage your students in developing new molecular case studies that can be reviewed for publication in the Molecular CaseNet.

 - Membership of Molecular CaseNet - i.e. access to all educational materials, molecular visualization tools and resources, and molecular case studies as they are developed.

-- If you have authored a molecular case study for Molecular CaseNet and/or tested an adaptation of a case in your class, you may be eligible for travel/registration support (upto $750) to present the case/adaptation in a relevant professional society meeting/conference in Summer 2020.
+- If you have authored a molecular case study for Molecular CaseNet and/or tested an adaptation of a case in your class, you may be eligible for travel/registration support to present the case/adaptation in a relevant professional society meeting/conference in 2022.

 Dates & Location:

 The virtual kick-off will be held in late January 2022 (date and time TBD).
 The FMN will continue online to support the customization and implementation of activities in your course during the Spring 2022 semester.

 More Information and Questions: